 Building business credit involves building up a credit history that is separate from your personal one.
 That’s hard to do if your business’ financial information is mixed in with your personal transactions, and if you funnel everything through the same bank account.

 If you haven’t already, start keeping a set of up to date records for all your business transactions that are separate from your personal ones.
 Be sure to also set up a separate business bank account using your EIN, and use that account for all your business transactions.

-> This doesn’t just help when building your business credit—it’s good business practice, saves you a load of stress around tax time, and could save you from being held personally liable for any debts incurred by your business.
+This doesn’t just help when building your small business credit—it’s good business practice, saves you a load of stress around tax time, and could save you from being held personally liable for any debts incurred by your business.

-> 3. Incorporate your business
+3. Incorporate your business